Goats sleep

 And the interesting part about this is that goats cuddle themselves while they sleep.
 As a herd, they don’t all sleep at once, you can see half of them dozing off and the second half keeping watch, after which they change turn- all this is done for security due to their nature as prey.

-Do Goats Sleep With Their Eyes Open?
+Do Goats Sleep with their Eyes Open?

 No, goats sleep with their eyes well closed.
 Even though they are prey animals, you can hardly catch them sleeping with their eyes open, either both eyes or one of the eyes.
-Just like humans, goats sleep with both eyes closed.
+Just like us, goats sleep with both eyes closed.

 Goats are extremely private about their sleep.
 They don’t sleep anywhere as some animals do.
 They mostly look for hidden spots to sleep in.
+Coupled with their light sleeping, you can hardly catch them sleeping.
+If you ever catch your goats dozing, consider yourself lucky.

-How To Make Bedding For Goats
+How to Make Bedding for Goats

 While making bedding for your goats, one important aspect that shouldn’t be left out is the place’s safety.
 It is advised that you make a barn or pen house for them to sleep in and ensure that their bedding, which is the ground, is dry and clean.